-- List of patterns: - Learners presents a complete list of 10 patterns - Each item in the list includes: - A brief description - A brief description of why they found this pattern compelling enough to include it in the collection. - A visual image, sample, or rendering of the pattern. - A name, one that you think is appropriately descriptive - Choreography.
-Learners are able to create and follow a choreography build with four simple steps. - Musicgram (optional): - Learners creatively "translate" from sound to paper one minute of their favorite song.
-The musicgram includes: - At least 5 different signs - Posters with three suggestions to improve their habits - Learners are able to identify three behaviors or reactions that they would like to observe based on some examples - Learners are able to keep track of their behaviors over a week - Learners are able to identify five patterns of behavior during the week. - Learners brainstorm three concrete and actionable ideas to improve their habits

-Learners design a creative poster to remind themselves about their ideas to break their negative patterns of behavior.
+By the end of the project, a majority of my learners were able to: ☐ Present a complete list of 10 patterns with each item in the list including: ☐ A brief description A brief description of why they found this pattern compelling enough to include it in the collection. ☐ A visual image, sample, or rendering of the pattern.
+A name, one that you think is appropriately descriptive ☐ Create and follow a choreography built with four simple steps. ☐ As an option: Creatively "translate" from sound to paper one minute of their favorite song.
+The musicgram included at least 5 different signs \square Make posters with three suggestions to improve their habits.
+As a result, they were able to: Identify two behaviors or reactions that they would like to examine based on some examples ☐ Keep track of their behaviors over a week Identify three patterns of behavior during the week.
+Brainstorm two concrete and actionable ideas to improve their habits Design a creative poster to remind themselves about their ideas to break their negative patterns of behavior.